-Insensitive clods!
+How insensitive!
 Try to find it in your heart to forgive their ignorance.
-They really do mean well.
+They surely do mean well.
 Tragedy can be awkward and foreign to them.

 Even in an early term miscarriage, it is important for you to affirm your great loss and mourn fully.
 It was not “just a miscarriage” to you… it was YOUR BABY.